 Federal law prohibits US citizens and permanent residents from traveling to a foreign country to engage in child prostitution or any sex act that would be illegal if it occurred on United States, even if the act is legal in the destination country.

 While state offenses are generally handled by Maryland Circuit Courts, federal crimes are prosecuted in the United States District Court for the District of Maryland, located in Baltimore and Greenbelt.
 Federal appeals take place in the United States Fourth Circuit Court of Appeals, located in Richmond, Virginia.

 Approximately 97 percent of federal criminal cases are resolved by plea bargaining.
 Only about 3 percent are resolved through a jury trial.
-However, this does not mean that all is lost if you are charged with a federal offense.
+However, this does not mean that all is lost if someone is charged with a federal offense.
 It simply solidifies the need for a competent, experienced Maryland federal criminal lawyer who is equipped to handle the challenges of a federal criminal case.